Teen climber falls 500 feet on Mount Hood, and survives

 The most recent fatality happened in February 2018.
 Miha Sumi, a 35-year-old Portland resident, was descending from the summit with three other climbers when he slipped and fell about a thousand feet.
 Another climber called 911 after following a trail of blood to the injured climber.
 Sumi was airlifted to a hospital, where he was pronounced dead.

-"This is a mountain, it's a technical mountain, this isn't a Sunday stroll," sheriff's Lt.
-Brian Jensen told Q13 Fox.
-"It's inherently dangerous and you know, going up there, you need to have the proper skill set and the proper equipment to do so safely.
-Doing so with anything less than that can - it can be dangerous."
+“This is a mountain; it’s a technical mountain; this isn’t a Sunday stroll,” sheriff’s Lt.
+Brian Jensen said.
+“It’s inherently dangerous, and you know, going up there, you need to have the proper skill set and the proper equipment to do so safely.
+Doing so with anything less than that can — it can be dangerous.”

+Yet despite the deaths over the years, Mount Hood has remained a popular climbing destination.

 It doesn’t have the remote feel that other mountains might.